-Software Development Life Cycle (SDLC) template is a framework describing all the stages and steps (from beginning to the end) that are required to deliver a great piece of software.
-In other words, it is a set of visual instructions — what stages are required, what steps the phases include and their sequence, when new team members should join the game and how to deal with change management, etc.
+The Software Development Life Cycle (SDLC) template is a framework describing all the stages and steps (from beginning to end) that are required to deliver a great piece of software.
+In other words, it is a set of visual instructions — what stages are required, what steps are included into the phases and their sequence, when new team members should join the game and how to deal with change management, etc.

-The notion of software development lifecycle (and the SDLC template) is nowhere new.
-Its goes back to the 1960s, when big companies developed first big systems which were bulky, comprehensive and difficult to build.
-To better manage the process, the software development life cycle was used to help the managers as well as all the system development team members stay on the same page and not to get lost in many design, software development and testing stages.
+The notion of the software development lifecycle (and the SDLC template) is nowhere new.
+It goes back to the 1960s when big companies developed the first big systems which were bulky, comprehensive, and difficult to build.
+To better manage the process, the software development life cycle was used to help the managers as well as all the system development team members stay on the same page and not get lost in numerous design, software development, and testing stages.

-Let’s have a look at the earliest SDLC, which is a Waterfall model.
+Let’s have a look at the earliest SDLC, which is the Waterfall model.

-This pipeline has survived to our days and some companies may be using it even now.
-It is far less effective than modern-day Agile, though, as Waterfall is infamously known for high uncertainly, immense cost of changes, and challenging integrations at the very end of the project.
+This pipeline has survived to this day and some companies may be using it even now.
+It is far less effective than modern-day Agile though, as Waterfall is infamously known for its high uncertainly, immense cost of changes, and challenging integrations at the very end of the project.
 Agile, on the contrary, follows the cyclic and collaborative approaches to the software development life cycle template, but requires a row of cycles throughout the development and production life span of the project.

-Business or System analysis gives a start to the project with building a project plan.
+Business or system analysis gives a start to the project with building a project plan.
 At this SDLC phase, project documentation is written (functional and non-functional requirements, responsibility matrix, change management matrix, etc.).
-Business analysis also covers the app logic, integration logic and some elements of architecture design.
+The business analysis also covers the app logic, integration logic, and some elements of architecture design.

 Moreover, here you and your team will consider all the economic and legal, as well as recruitment issues that you may face during the software development project delivery and after it goes live.

-A BA may give you a high-level view of the system, tools and techs, but the last word is the architect’s.
-He/she decides on the best tech stack, elaborates the app logic, integration methods, etc. – builds a ‘skeleton’ of a system and sends it to the software development team to grow some ‘organs and muscles’.
+A BA may give you a high-level view of the system, tools, and techs, but the last word is the architect’s.
+He/she decides on the best tech stack, elaborates the app logic, integration methods, etc. – simply put, they build a ‘skeleton’ of a system and send it to the software development team to grow some ‘organs and muscles’.

 Time to test!
-Finally, we got to the phase where we can see how good (or bad) we were at requirements analysis, design and coding!
-System can undergo manual or automated tests, depending on the needs and specifics of your project.
+Finally, we got to the phase where we can see how good (or bad) we were at requirements analysis, design, and coding!
+The system can undergo manual or automated tests, depending on the needs and specifics of your project.

 When the whole team is celebrating the success, the maintenance team’s watch begins.